'Plebgate' row: Timeline

 Three civilians and five police officers on bail over the plebgate affair are re-bailed to a date in late November.3 November 2013

-The IPCC says it is conducting its own investigation into the conduct of Ken MacKaill, Stuart Hinton, and Chris Jones, saying there were "procedural irregularities" in the earlier internal police probe.
+The IPCC says it is conducting its own investigation into the conduct of the three Federation officers - Ken MacKaill, Stuart Hinton, and Chris Jones - saying there were "procedural irregularities" in the earlier internal police probe.

 It also emerges that the trio will be called back before the Home Affairs Select Committee.
 Its chairman, Labour's Keith Vaz, says MPs were "appalled" by the officers' original evidence and that if they did not "correct the record" they would be in contempt of Parliament.6 November 2013